-When Nintendo first revealed that the popular multiplayer game Rocket League was coming to the Switch, fans grew excited about competitive matches on the go.
+When Nintendo first revealed that the popular multiplayer game Rocket League was , fans grew excited about competitive matches on the go.
 With the holiday season right around the corner, players can start boosting before Black Friday.

 According to Psyonix, the Nintendo Switch port of Rocket League launches November 14 for $2o on the Nintendo eShop.
 Right out of the gate, Switch owners receive all the previous game modes and features that are found in other versions of the game.
 This includes Hockey, Dropshot, and a number of rotating modes.
 Like other versions of Rocket League, it will also support cross-network play.
 Although the launch is only weeks away, these supported systems have yet to be announced.

 Special to the Switch version are exclusive Battle-Cars and customization items as special unlockables.
 The two Battle-Cars that have already been announced include the Mario and Luigi NSR and Samus’ Gunship.
 Both vehicles have variant skins depending on which team players choose before a match.
 Each car comes with a special boost.
 Representing the Mario Bros. is the Super Star trail while Samus’ Gunship uses a Wave Beam.
 Other Nintendo-themed items, including Mario and Luigi hats, are also available.

 In addition to bringing portability to Rocket League, Nintendo’s flagship console also allows for local wireless multiplayer.
 Without using Wi-Fi, players can gather in a circle and compete.